helium/HIP/0043-software-release-guidelines.md

 # Motivation

-Helium GA releases can be quite frequent at times, and cause downtime on the network and for hotspot owners while thier devices download the updates.
+Helium GA releases can be quite frequent at times, and cause downtime on the network and for Hotspot owners while thier devices download the updates.
 With an increasing number of third party vendors, less and less devices will automatically download a new GA and will require the manufacturer/vendor to release a software update.

-Sometimes this has been on Fridays or weekends, at this time a significant part of the US/Europe would not be working, or ready to develop and test a new hotspot software update.
+Sometimes this has been on Fridays or weekends, at this time a significant part of the US/Europe would not be working, or ready to develop and test a new Hotspot software update.
 This leaves third party devices with less rewards or even security issues until the following Monday.
 If this happened to be a public holiday, a significant part of the network could be vulnerable for 4 or more days.